arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 ### General Specifications Overview

 <p style="text-align: justify;">
 The Arduino Portenta Mid Carrier is an excellent tool for building scalable projects based on the Portenta Family.
 The Carrier was designed to give quick access to all the essential signals of the Portenta family boards, making it easier to add new features to your projects with its Ethernet and mPCIe connectors.
-The board includes a microSD card slot starting from an external source, and it has CAN lines for connecting to actuators, which helps manage devices easily.
+The Carrier includes a microSD card slot starting from an external source, and it has CAN bus lines for connecting to actuators, which helps manage devices easily.
 You can also develop machine vision applications using the onboard camera connectors.
-The Mid Carrier is also a straightforward reference design for creating their hardware.
+The Carrier is also a straightforward reference design for creating their hardware.

 The main features of the Portenta Mid Carrier are highlighted in the table below.
 </p>